-Transactional contracts are more directed at economic motives and short-term work agreements, while relational contracts focus more on affective involvement and personality development on the job and expect long-term employment relationships (Millward & Brewerton, 1999).
+Transactional (2) tracts are more directed at economic motives and short-term work agreements, while relational contracts focus more on affective involvement and personality development on the job and expect long-term employment relationships (Millward & Brewerton, 1999).
 High involvement and attachment in relational psychological contracts, is characterized by the similarity of views in relationships made between employers and workers (Filotheos Ntalianis, 2015).
-The long-term, proactive and dedicated actions of employees will create a climate full of trust, and at the same time become a key component of psychological ownership (Aggarwal & Bhargava, 2010), this is associated with long-term security which creates a feeling of attachment to the organization.
+The 2 ng-term, proactive and dedicated actions of employees will create a climate full of trust, and at the same time become a key component of psychological relationships (Montes & Irving, 2008).
+Relational contracts are said to have a positive relationship with 56 chological ownership (Aggarwal & Bhargava, 2010), this is associated with long-term security which creates a feeling of attachment to the organization.
 This feeling is characterized by the individual's perception of ownership of an object both material and immaterial that can manifest itself (Belk, 1988; Dittmar, 1992; James, 1890).
-Thus, the suitability between employees and owners will build psychological ownership in employees so that it is assumed that the Person Owner Fit has a negative correlation with the desires or intentions of employees leaving the organization or company.
+Thus, the suitability between employees and owners will build psychological ownership in employees so that it is assumed that the Person Owner Fit has a regative correlation with the desires or intentions of employees leaving the organization or company.